h3ad-sec/X-VERDIKT/README.md

 # X-VERDIKT

+**No More Tool-Hopping.**

 Deep IOC enrichment across 11+ threat intelligence sources.
-No API key management — managed mode only.
+Built for analysts who need more than a verdict — full reputation context, geolocation, network metadata, and privacy flags in a single view.

 Live: [h3ad-sec.github.io/X-VERDIKT](https://h3ad-sec.github.io/X-VERDIKT/)